Onychostoma macrolepis: Feeding

 The mouth of Large-scale shovel-jawed fish is wide and facing downward, with the lower jaw bearing a keratin cutting edge, suited for benthic scraping.
 Green-colored stones covered by algae at feeding sites are typically left with white-spotted scrape marks.
 Its diet consists of aquatic invertebrates, biofilm, and algae attached to the surfaces of gravel and cobbles.

 O. macrolepis exhibits resilience to both short and prolonged food deprivation, which is also common in many fish species.
 Food restriction is likely to occur under various environmental stressors, such as population competition, unequal spatial distribution of food, seasonal variations, and ecological instability.

 Conservation status and threats

 Listing

 In the nationally released China Biodiversity Red List (2020 edition), O. macrolepis is listed as Vulnerable (VU) under criteria A2bcd: Vertebrates.
 2021 National Key Protected Wild Animals List, published by the National Forestry and Grassland Administration and the Ministry of Agriculture and Rural Affairs, classifying O. macrolepis as a National Class II protected wild animal, with notes indicating the listing is only for aquatic wild animals and limited to wild populations.
-However, in US the evaluation, the Global IUCN accessed O. macrolep as Least Concern (LC) on 1 March 2007 with no further investigation afterwards; CITES and CMS haven't evaluated this species.
+However, in US the evaluation, the Global IUCN accessed O. macrolepis as Least Concern (LC) on 1 March 2007 with no further investigation afterwards; CITES and CMS haven't evaluated this species.